ayellapragada/devlog/modules/README.md

-# modules/
+# Modules

 This directory contains pluggable modules that capture development events from various sources.
 Each module implements the Module interface and registers itself for installation via the CLI.

+This is explicitly only used for ingesting events from new sources.

 ## Available Modules